emreOytun/C-Arduino-SerialCommunication/README.md

 # C-Arduino-Serial-Communication
 In this project, user gets Arduino do some tasks provided in menu.

-The objective of this project is to learn how to make a serial communication with devices such as Arduino and C.
+The objective of this project is to learn how to make a serial communication with devices such as Arduino and computer(C).

 # Technical Issue about Getting Output :